Scribilicious/GridWars/README.md

 -   Attack - {order:'attack', position:{x:0,:y:0}}

 An actions position represents the target coordinates relative to your position.
 Values less than -1 and above 1 are disregarded.
+Diagonal move and attack is possible.

 -   position:{x:0,:y:0} - you
 -   position:{x:1,:y:0} - right
 -   position:{x:-1,:y:0} - left

-GET /controller
+**Get Map Data:** GET /controller

-Gives list of all Vikings without respective ids - effectively the game map.
+Gives list of all Monsters without respective ids and all the obstacles - effectively the game map.

-Socket io events are emitted for new Vikings and for game ticks.
+Beware that there are obstacles, which don't block but infer 1 HP damage (cactus).

 # Server